 Students should carefully review the field practicum guidelines provided during orientation, which detail the requirements of the practicum, the development of the proposal, and the deadlines to apply for practicum funding.
-During the Spring course, Design and Methods in Sustainable Development Practice (formerly Sustainable Development Practice Seminar), students will review Field Practicum and Institutional Review Board guidelines, prepare the funding application, and develop their field practicum proposals as a key deliverable for the course.
+During the Spring course, Design and Methods in Sustainable Development Practice, students will review Field Practicum and Institutional Review Board guidelines, prepare the funding application, and develop their field practicum proposals as a key deliverable for the course.

-Input from the student's supervisory committee members is required and critical during the development and approval of the field practicum proposal, and supervisory committee members must approve the final version before the student departs on his/her practicum.
+Input from the student's supervisory committee members is required and critical during the development and approval of the field practicum proposal, and the chair of the supervisory committee must approve the final version before the student departs on his/her practicum.

-7. INSTITUTIONAL REVIEW BOARD (IRB)
+7. INSTITUTIONAL REVIEW BOARD (IRB) APPROVAL

 Students should determine by early January (second / Spring semester), or preferably even before that, their Field Practicum host organization and tentative project.
-Their supervisory committee will then determine whether Institutional Review Board (IRB) approval will be required for the Field Practicum, and if so, whether to apply for UFIRB02 (social, behavioral, and educational research and other studies that involve survey research) or UFIRB01 (biomedical and behavioral research involving human subjects).
-Protocols must be submitted to IRB online (http://irb.ufl.edu/myirb.html) during the month of February (second semester), after completing the required online training.
+Their supervisory committee will then determine whether Institutional Review Board (IRB) approval will be required for the Field Practicum, and if so, students should apply for UFIRB02 (social, behavioral, and educational research and other studies that involve survey research).
+Protocols should be submitted to IRB online (http://irb.ufl.edu/myirb.html) during the month of February (second semester), after completing the required online training.
 The IRB office will respond by mid-March, and in some cases, will require specific changes to your protocol.
 Please make those changes as soon as possible and resubmit.